 - having an animal "pop up" everywhere, like in TV shows, songs, books, cloud shapes . . .

-Westerners think of cows as "livestock" but in other countries (India, Nepal) cows are considered sacred and their slaughter is against the law.
+Westerners think of cows as "livestock", but in other countries (such as India and Nepal), cows are considered sacred and their slaughter is against the law.
 Krishna's given name "Govinda" means "protector of the cows".

 - the freedom of self-expression.
 It could be artistic expression or not stifling yourself emotionally or sexually.